RoyCCWang/NMRHamiltonian.jl/README.md

 See `/examples/simulate.jl` for an example.

 # Install
-From a Julia REPL or script, add the custom registries before adding the package:
+From a Julia REPL or script, add the custom registry before adding the package:

 ```
 using Pkg